darrylsosborne/amazon-fsx-workshop/fsx-for-windows/README.md

 ### Informational

 You will be using your own AWS account for all workshop activities.
 WARNING!!
-This tutorial environment will exceed your free-usage tier.
+This workshop will exceed your free-usage tier.
 You will incur charges as a result of stepping through this workshop.
 Terminate all resources that were created during this workshop so you don’t continue to incur ongoing charges.

 ### The Workshop